 Fair housing issues are also affected by historical exclusionary zoning practices, such as the use of zoning ordinances to exclude certain types of land uses and/or races and ethnicities from a given community.
-Exclusionary zoning was introduced in the early 1900s, typically to prevent racial and ethnic minorities from moving into middle-and upper-class neighborhoods.
+Exclusionary zoning was introduced in the early 1900s, typically to prevent racial and ethnic minorities from moving into middleand upper-class neighborhoods.
 In the United States, exclusionary zoning is standard in almost all communities and is used to limit the supply of available housing units, such as prohibiting multifamily residential dwelling and minimum lot size requirements.

 Single-family zoning is exclusionary when it occurs to the exclusion of other types of residential uses.
 While not intended to be exclusionary, Sebastopol's past prohibition of anything but single-family homes have excluded persons who do not have incomes high enough to live there.
-Because poverty occurs most often with persons of color, these practices have resulted in the exclusion of protected classes even though they were not intended to.

 The City of Sebastopol has taken steps to address past exclusionary zoning practices with each update of the Housing Element.
 As of 2022, Sebastopol is zoned according to the map shown below.
 Under its zoning code, Sebastopol has eight residential zoning districts.
 Districts R1 through R5 are primarily zoned for single family residential uses, but District R5 permits townhomes, condominiums, duplex, triplex, and fourplex uses.
 Higher density multi-family residential developments are only allowed in Districts R6 and R7, allowing up to 25 dwelling units per acre.
+Sebastopol is a small city without neighborhood delineations.
+There are no locations within the City that are not within walking distance to good schools, goods, services, or transit.